How would you like a supplement which can reduce stress, boost fat loss, increase testosterone levels AND give you better sleep?

 That said, if you are already doing your best to look after yourself and want to see if you can improve things even more, then I highly recommend bringing ashwagandha into your supplement regime.

 Use a dose of 600mg-1000mg per day for maximum results.
 (13)

-You can get that either directly via a good ashwagandha supplement (recommended) or as part of a test booster blend.
+You can either obtain that directly via a good ashwagandha supplement (recommended), or as part of a test booster blend.

 - Chandrasekhar K., et al. A prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of ashwagandha root in reducing stress and anxiety in adults.
 Indian J Psychol Med (2012).

 - Abedon B., et al. A standardized Withania somnifera extract significantly reduces stress-related parameters in chronically stressed humans: a double-blind, randomized, placebo-controlled study.
 (2008).

 - Salve J., et al. Adaptogenic and Anxiolytic Effects of Ashwagandha Root Extract in Healthy Adults: A Double-blind, Randomized, Placebo-controlled Clinical Study.
 Cureus (2019).

 - Lopresti A. L., et al. An investigation into the stress-relieving and pharmacological actions of an ashwagandha (Withania somnifera) extract: A randomized, double-blind, placebo-controlled study.
 Medicine (Baltimore) (2019).

 - Pratte M. A., et al. An alternative treatment for anxiety: a systematic review of human trial results reported for the Ayurvedic herb ashwagandha (Withania somnifera).
 J Altern Complement Med (2014).